mgwalker/mudz.me/_recipes/West Texas Black Beans.md

 Place the beans in a large pot, cover with 2 inches of water, and leave to soak overnight.

-roast the chiles under the broiler until blackened on both sides, about 10-12 minutes, turning once.
+Roast the chiles under the broiler until blackened on both sides, about 10-12 minutes, turning once.
 Once blackened, place the chiles in a paper sack or plastic food-storage bag, close it tight and let the chiles steam for 20 minutes.
 After the chiles have steamed, remove from the bag